dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-03-20-the-internet-left-me.md

  - Writing
 ---

-Despite the "it's not X it's Y" structure of the headline, a real human wrote this.
+I didn't leave the internet—the internet left me.
+And despite the "it's not X it's Y" structure of the previous sentence, and the em-dash used, a real human wrote this.
 Or more accurately: is currently (trying to) write this.
 This human is [me].

 I love the internet.
 Or should I say I: I used to love the internet?
 I'm not even sure what "the internet" is anymore.
 It sure as fuck isn't Facebook, even though that's the reality for a lot of people.
 What even is "Facebook" today, given that Meta owns WhatsApp, Instagram, and a gazillion other things?
 Are you on Facebook when you're sharing a funny video with your friends on WhatsApp?
 In some sense yes; in some sense no. Your [meta]data is probably gobbled up all the same....
 I don't know...